 Step 2: Char the Asparagus

-Be careful not to overcook the asparagus, but just cook it long enough to get a nice charred color on the spears.
-If you cook them too long, they will go limp and loose their crunch.
+- Be careful not to overcook the asparagus, but just cook it long enough to get a nice charred color on the spears.
+I

-When the asparagus begins to turn golden brown, remove from the heat.
+- When the asparagus begins to turn golden brown, remove it from the heat.

-TIP: You can save a little time by doing this the day before, since this is meant to be served cold.
+- You can save a little time by doing this the day before since this salad is meant to be served chilled.